mrzarquon/smc-helper/README.md

 Instances.json is an attempt to map that above record to various EC2 sizes / types to aid in filling out the AWS Simple Monthly Calculator.

-From the server running PuppetDB, you create a folder, put dump.sh and pdb_dump_clean.rb in it, and run dump.sh then pdb_dump_clean.rb, and you should get the two resulting files.
-Included in this gist is example output also.
+From the server running PuppetDB, you clone this repo, put dump.sh and pdb_dump_clean.rb in it, and run dump.sh then pdb_dump_clean.rb, and you should get the two resulting files.
+The examples folder contains output from a test run of this script for your reference.